home-assistant/home-assistant.io/source/_posts/2022-12-20-year-of-voice.markdown

 We’ve created a YAML-based format to [declare and test](https://github.com/home-assistant/intents#intents-for-home-assistant) these sentences.
 The next step is that we need you 🫵

 For each language we’re going to need one or more language leaders.
 Language leaders are responsible for reviewing the contributions in their language and making sure that they are grammatically correct.
 If you want to apply to be a language leader, join us in `#devs_voice` on [Discord](/join-chat/) or open an issue in [our intents repository](https://github.com/home-assistant/intents/issues).

+We also need people that want to contribute sentences to their language to help build out our collection.
+See our intents repository on [how to get started](https://github.com/home-assistant/intents#contributing-sentences).